 U-Multirank aims to correct the ‘football-league’ mentality of over-simplified league tables and instead provides transparent, statistically sound and fair comparisons.

-U-Multirank’s 2021 data release includes 30 subject areas (28 in 2020).
+U-Multirank’s 2022 data release includes 30 subject areas.
 These were reviewed and selected by the U-Multirank consortium through stakeholder consultations, including business and industry, higher education experts and student representatives.

-The current total number of higher education institutions is 1,948 (1,759 in 2020).
-This covers more than 5,500 faculties and more than 12,000 study programmes in the 30 subject areas of biology, business studies, chemical engineering, chemistry, civil engineering, computer science, dentistry, earth science/geology, economics, education, electrical engineering, environmental engineering, geography, history, industrial engineering, international law, linguistics, materials engineering, mathematics, mechanical engineering, medicine, nursing, pharmacy/pharmacology, physics, political science, psychology, social work/welfare, and sociology – and, new this year: agriculture and veterinary science.
+The current total number of higher education institutions is 2,202 (1,948 in 2021).
+This covers more than 5,500 faculties and more than 11,605 study programmes in the 30 subject areas of agriculture, biology, business studies, chemical engineering, chemistry, civil engineering, computer science, dentistry, earth science/geology, economics, education, electrical engineering, environmental engineering, geography, history, industrial engineering, international law, linguistics, materials engineering, mathematics, mechanical engineering, medicine, nursing, pharmacy/pharmacology, physics, political science, psychology, social work/welfare, sociology and veterinary science.

 In addition to the publicly available sources, a large proportion of U-Multirank’s data cannot be found anywhere else.

 Prospective students, parents, universities and governments all around the world need higher education institutions that do well in different areas, to meet the needs of different students and to meet different labour market and research needs.
 Diversity is a key strength of the global higher education sector and we need mechanisms to protect that diversity while still measuring the different ways of performing well.

 Traditionally, the available information on the performance of higher education institutions focused mainly on research-intensive universities, and so covered only a very small proportion of higher education institutions.
 Universities that wanted to be recognised internationally for their performance needed to conform to a narrow idea of quality.